 For many, their insurer must cover the entire cost of colorectal screenings.
 There are exceptions, so talk with your insurer before scheduling an exam.

-The U.S. Preventive Services Task Force recommends screening colonoscopies every 10 years for people at average risk and beginning at age 50 to 75.
+The American Cancer Society recommends that people at average risk of colorectal cancer begin regular screening at age 45.
+People at higher risk for colorectal cancer should talk with their doctor about whether starting screening earlier might be right for them.
 While you may know that you need a colorectal cancer screening, you may be wondering whether you’ll have to pay for it.

 Federal law requires private health insurance plans to cover colorectal cancer screenings

 The Affordable Care Act (ACA) requires insurance companies to cover the total cost of colorectal cancer screenings for people ages 50 to 75 with no out-of-pocket cost.
 However, this rule doesn’t apply if the plan was created before the ACA was made a law (Sept.
 23, 2010) — a “grandfathered plan.”
 You can find out your health plan’s status by contacting your insurance company or the benefits manager or human resources department if your employer provides your insurance.